 I. PLAYER ELIGIBILITY

-1. Teams may be formed from any public school or private school within the boundaries of the IUSD.
+1. Teams may be formed from any public school or private school within the boundaries of the IUSD or TUSD area.

 2. Teams must be formed by players attending the same school.